Bible Journaling with Teenagers

 Getting the Right Supplies

-When your teens are first starting out with Bible journaling, I’d recommend that you start them out simple as far as supplies go.
-You want to make sure that Bible journaling will be something that they will continue to enjoy before you get fully invested into it.
-All they really need is a Bible, a pen, and a few colored pencils to get started.
+When your teens first start with Bible journaling, I recommend starting them out simply in terms of supplies.
+You want to ensure that Bible journaling will be something they continue to enjoy before you become fully invested in it.
+All they need is a Bible, a pen, and a few colored pencils to get started.

-• After they’ve proven to have a real interest in it, it’s time to consider purchasing the right supplies.
+• After they’ve proven to have a genuine interest in it, it’s time to consider purchasing the right supplies.
 You can find all of your Bible journaling needs at your nearest craft store.
-If you’re looking for colored pencils that are of better quality and what the professionals use, these are a number of different options that will do the trick.
+If you’re looking for colored pencils of better quality that professionals use, there are several options available that will do the trick.

-• When you’re choosing paints and pens that your teenagers will be using in their Bibles, make sure that they don’t have a tendency to bleed through the pages.
+• When you’re choosing paints and pens that your teenagers will be using in their Bibles, make sure that they don’t tend to bleed through the pages.

-• Gelatos pens are fun and easy to use, creating color that looks pretty much like watercolor.
+• Gelatos pens are fun and easy to use, creating a color that resembles watercolor.

-• They’ll also need to think about purchasing a set of highlighters to zero in on certain verses and keywords that have a deeper meaning to them.
-These highlighters are zero bleed through.
+• They’ll also need to think about purchasing a set of highlighters to zero in on specific verses and keywords that have a deeper meaning to them.
+These have zero bleed-through.

-• To add more of an artistic element to their Bible art journaling I’d recommend that you also think about stocking up on washi tape, decorative stickers, stamps and colored ink pads, watercolor paints, and even acrylic paints
+• To add an artistic element to their Bible art journaling, I recommend stocking up on washi tape, decorative stickers, stamps, colored ink pads, watercolor paints, and even acrylic paints.

 Finding the Right Bible to use for your Journal

-Your teen also needs to have the right Bible for journaling as well.
+Your teen also needs the right Bible for journaling.
 You probably won’t feel comfortable with your teens painting and covering up words in their only study Bible, so they may need a separate Bible for that.
-Lifeway has a number of different options and translations that are suitable for notetaking and journaling.
-That way they still have a Bible that they can take to church and study, without worrying about words that may be painted over.

 Leave a Reply